Tonight … look for the bright, blue-white star Rigel in the constellation Orion the Hunter.

-The three sparkling blue-white stars of Orion’s Belt are fairly easy to spot.
-As viewed from this hemisphere, this compact line of stars can be found in the south to southeast sky at nightfall.
-Look in the southern sky at evening and the southwest sky later tonight.
-Chances are the pattern you’ll pick out will be Orion!
+Before you can find Rigel, you need to know how to find Orion.
+The three sparkling blue-white stars of Orion’s Belt are easy to spot.
+As viewed from the Northern Hemisphere, this compact line of stars can be found in the south to southeast sky at nightfall.
+It is more toward the northern sky for observers in the Southern Hemisphere.

 Look again at Rigel.
 Because it lies some 775 light-years away, Rigel must be intrinsically extraordinarily luminous to shine so brightly in our sky.
 If this star were as close as our sun, it would outshine the sun by 40,000 times!

 Although both Rigel and Betelgeuse are extremely luminous supergiant suns, the stark color contrast between these two stars makes Betelgeuse and Rigel readily distinguishable.
-(Try binoculars, if you can’t distinguish color with the unaided eye.)
+Try binoculars, if you can’t distinguish color with the unaided eye.
 Betelgeuse has a reddish hue, while Rigel sparkles blue-white.

 Astronomers believe both red and blue supergiant stars blow up into supernova explosions, though at one time it was thought that only red supergiants did so.

 Look for Rigel, Orion’s blue supergiant star, at the foot of Orion tonight!

 Bottom line: This post describes how to locate Orion’s bright blue-white star Rigel.